Interstate 295 (Maryland–District of Columbia): History

 The Anacostia Freeway was first conceived by the Maryland-National Capital Park and Planning Commission in 1950 as a connector route between the Baltimore–Washington Parkway at Kenilworth Avenue and the Capital Beltway near Oxon Hill.
 The route would provide access to the Anacostia waterfront, which included Bolling Air Force Base (Bolling AFB) and Naval Support Facility Anacostia (NSF Anacostia).
 In 1955, DC officials approved the portion of the route between Suitland Parkway and East Capitol Street; the remainder of the route was approved in 1956.

-The southern portion of the route, from the beltway to the 11th Street Bridges, was given a financial boost when it was included in the Interstate Highway System.
-The route was designated I-295 by the American Association of State Highway Officials (AASHO) in 1958.
+In 1958, the southern portion of the route, from the beltway to the 11th Street Bridges, became a part of the Interstate Highway System and the route was designated I-295 by the American Association of State Highway Officials (AASHO).

-Work began in 1957 on the East Capitol Street overpass over Kenilworth Avenue, and I-295 opened in pieces; the final section of the route, the 3 mi from Bolling AFB and NSF Anacostia to the Pennsylvania Avenue interchange, opened on August 7, 1964.
+I-295 opened in pieces.
+The first section was from the Beltway to South Capitol Street, and the final section of the route, the 3 mi from South Capitol Street to the Pennsylvania Avenue interchange, opened on August 7, 1964.
 The final part of the project, the connecting ramps to the 11th Street Bridges, opened the following year.
 In 1990, a 1.7 mi section of connecting ramps was built to directly connect I-295 to MD 210 in order to remove the significant traffic flow between the two routes from the segment of the beltway between both interchanges.
 These ramps are not considered part of the mainline of I-295.

-East Leg

 Under the 1971 DC freeway plans, I-295 would have turned east at the northern end of the 11th Street Bridges and followed the Southeast Freeway as far as East Capitol Street, where it would turn north and follow the East Leg of the Inner Loop freeway.
 The East Leg, six lanes wide, would have curved around the far eastern edge of the downtown area, passing beneath Mt.
 Olivet Road in a half-mile (0.5 mi) tunnel, before terminating at I-66 and I-95 north of Washington Union Station, providing access to the North Leg Freeway, the North Central Freeway, and the New York Avenue Industrial Freeway.

-Reconstruction of the southern terminus

 As part of the larger Woodrow Wilson Bridge reconstruction project, the southern terminus of I-295 has been significantly rebuilt.
 Several new connections have been constructed to link the beltway, MD 210, and I-295 with the new 300 acre National Harbor site on the shore of the Potomac River in Prince George's County, Maryland.
 One feature of the interchange reconstruction is that accommodations were made for future ramps to proposed high-occupancy vehicle lanes (HOV) on the beltway.
 This project was completed in stages, starting in 2008 and ending in 2011.